Muhammad-Irfan324/terraform/README.md

 # terraform apply
 - which will deploy the infra once you'll enter 'yes' whem it prompts for

+- lab.tf file has all the code and set Path for cred Accordingly

 # Steps Performed -

 - Access and secret keys declared in cred file